UFC 223: Background

 A UFC Lightweight Championship bout between interim champion and The Ultimate Fighter: Team Lesnar vs. Team dos Santos welterweight winner Tony Ferguson and Khabib Nurmagomedov was originally expected to headline this event.
 The pairing had previously been scheduled and cancelled for various reasons on three occasions over the previous three years (The Ultimate Fighter: Team McGregor vs. Team Faber Finale, UFC on Fox: Teixeira vs. Evans and UFC 209).
 Due to the inactivity of former UFC Featherweight Champion and current lightweight champion Conor McGregor, the promotion had indicated that he would be stripped of his title and that the winner of the proposed Ferguson/Nurmagomedov bout would become the undisputed champion.
 Despite confirming on January 19 that the winner of this bout would become the de facto champion, UFC president Dana White did not confirm if McGregor would be stripped.

 For the fourth time in four years, the bout fell apart, as Ferguson pulled out of the fight on April 1 due to a knee injury.
 He was replaced by then UFC Featherweight Champion Max Holloway.
 If successful, Holloway would have become only the second fighter to be champion in two divisions simultaneously (after McGregor who won the lightweight title at UFC 205 when he was the reigning featherweight champion) as well as the fifth overall to win titles in different divisions.
-On weigh-in day, the main event suffered another set back as Holloway was deemed medically unfit to compete and then removed from the event.
+On weigh-in day, the main event suffered another setback as Holloway was deemed medically unfit to compete and subsequently removed from the card.
 The UFC targeted former lightweight champion Anthony Pettis as his replacement, after Pettis' bout against Michael Chiesa was scrapped due to an incident caused by McGregor (see section below).
 Pettis weighed in at 155.2 pounds in his first attempt, and despite being given extra time to make the championship weight limit of 155 pounds, he did not weigh in again.